Skip to content

 What to avoid

-• Topical corticosteroids (even "just a bit" prolongs the condition)
+• Topical corticosteroids (even a little can prolong the condition)

 • Heavy facial creams, balms, and oils in the affected area